AnalogToBi: Device-Level Analog Circuit Topology Generation via Bipartite Graph and Grammar Guided Decoding: Experiments

-\textbf{Metrics.} To properly evaluate the ability of the circuit generation model to generate structurally correct and novel circuit topologies, we assess performance using three metrics: Validity, Novelty, and Valid \& Novel. \textbf{Validity} measures the fraction of generated circuits that are electrically valid, such that they can be converted into SPICE netlists without errors. \textbf{Novelty} measures the fraction of generated circuits that are novel.
-A circuit is considered novel if its topology is not isomorphic to any circuit in the training set.
-Finally, \textbf{Valid \& Novel} measures the proportion of generated circuits that are both electrically valid and novel.
+\textbf{Metrics.} To properly evaluate the ability of the circuit generation model to generate structurally correct and novel circuit topologies, we assess performance using five metrics: Validity, Novelty, Valid \& Novel, Exact sequence matching (Exact.), Graph Edit Distance (GED). \textbf{Validity} measures the fraction of generated circuits that are electrically valid, such that they can be converted into SPICE netlists without errors.
+While this metric alone does not guarantee that the generated circuits function properly, previous works on device-level topology generation has primarily adopted this level of validity evaluation to assess topology quality~\cite{gao2025analoggenie, gao2025analoggenielite}.
+For fair comparison, we follow the same evaluation protocol.
+We note that improving the ratio of fully correctly operating generated circuits remains an important future direction for device-level topology generation research. \textbf{Novelty} measures the fraction of generated circuits whose topologies are not observed in the training set.
+We evaluate novelty using graph isomorphism, where a generated circuit is considered novel if its topology is not isomorphic to any training circuit.
+Although prior works~\cite{gao2025analoggenie, gao2025analoggenielite} also reported novelty metrics, their exact evaluation methodology was not explicitly described.
+Therefore, the novelty values reported in our work may not be directly comparable to those reported in previous studies. \textbf{Valid \& Novel} measures the proportion of generated circuits that are both electrically valid and novel. \textbf{Exact.} indicates the rate at which the transformer decoder model outputs the same sequence as the dataset used when learning.
+A high Exact. score indicates that the model reproduces training samples verbatim rather than generating unseen structures.
+Therefore, both Novelty and Exact. serve as indicators of the memorization tendency of the model. \textbf{GED} denotes the average minimum graph edit distance between each generated topology and the topologies in the training dataset~\cite{bunke1998graph, papadimitriou2010web, shervashidze2011weisfeiler, fischer2017improved}.
+It measures the structural difference between generated circuits and training samples.
+A higher GED indicates that the model generates structurally more diverse circuits rather than producing minor variations of existing training topologies.

-\textbf{Circuit Type Classification.} To quantitatively evaluate whether generated circuits reflect the intended functionality, we employ a Graph Attention Network (GAT) to classify the circuit types of generated circuits.
-Architectural and training details of the classifier are provided in Appendix~\ref{app:model}.
-The GAT achieves a classification accuracy of 99.91\%, indicating high reliability.
-Accordingly, for each circuit-type–conditioned generation task, we measure the type classification accuracy using the GAT classifier.